What is Sales Enablement?

-Nevertheless, we’ll start with a definition of sales enablement and take things from there.
+But first, let’s start with a simple definition of sales enablement and take things from there.

 Sales enablement is a continual process

-Sales enablement is not a one-off hit.
+First of all, sales enablement is not something you can complete and forget.
 The market changes, new products/services are introduced and new audiences are discovered.
-Sales enablement is an iterative process that never ends – there’s always room for improvement.
+It is an iterative process that never ends – there’s always room for improvement.

-Sales enablement is closely related to – but not limited to – sales and marketing alignment.
+Sales enablement is closely related to sales and marketing alignment.
 Barriers to sales can occur, for instance, through product development or service delivery, through customer satisfaction or even through overly-complicated processes to signing on the dotted line thanks to finance and accounting procedures.

 The barriers are not a function just of sales.
 Nor are they just related to marketing and its relationship to sales.
 They may exist anywhere in the business.